 - Unsuspecting (and new) growers can experience a high failure rate because they assume it’s a care-free method.

-- The nature of using strictly inorganic media removes the grower ability to custom-tailor the drying rate to the needs of the orchid and the climate.
-Experienced growers know that using organic media in combination with inorganic media, gives them the ability to regulate the drying-out rate of the potting mix (and roots) by altering the ratios of things like sphagnum moss and bark to structure providing inert materials like perlite, pumice, and leca you can make a potting mix that dries as quickly or as slowly as you or your plant desires.
+- Using strictly inorganic media doesn’t allow the grower to custom-tailor the drying rate of the potting mix to the needs of the orchid and their climate.
+Experienced growers understand that using organic media in combination with inorganic media, gives them the ability to regulate the dry-out rate of the potting mix and roots.
+By altering the ratios of organic additives like sphagnum moss and bark to the ratios of structure-providing inert materials like perlite, pumice, and leca you can make a potting mix that dries as quickly or as slowly as you or your plant desires.

 I Used to be a Dedicated Semi-Hydro Orchid Grower!